 Avoiding spending is certainly the hardest part of saving, but deciding where to keep the money you’ve industriously put aside isn’t all fun and games either.
 Here’s some advice on how to approach the problem:

 - Pick your current account first.
-High-interest current accounts aren’t common, good rates are typically only available for short periods of time.
+High-interest current accounts aren’t common, and good rates are typically only available for short periods of time.
 Still, if you can bag a decent one, you should.
 Introductory rates are sometimes really great and you’ll always get access to your money.

 - Emergency-proof your strategy.
 Whether you keep it in a current account or in an easy access savings account, make sure that if something happens, you’ve got a decent sum immediately available to take care of emergencies.
 Learn more about budgeting and saving in an emergency.

 - Set up a regular saver for your monthly savings.
 Regular savings accounts tend to offer great rates, so if you save part of your income every month, you should open one.
 You can set up a standing order and forget about it, which will also eliminate the temptation of spending the money.
 However, be careful, because many regular savings accounts don’t allow you to withdraw your money once you’ve deposited it.
+They also only tend to last a year, after which point you will need to move your cash elsewhere.

 - Plan for the long term too.
 After the first year or two of saving regularly, you’ll have enough to start thinking about your medium to long term strategy.
 You have many different options that mostly depend on what you’re planning to do with the money.
 For example, if you know for sure you either want to buy a house or save for retirement, a lifetime ISA offers good returns thanks to government contributions.
 Alternatively, if you’d like to keep your options more open, you may want to consider a fixed rate bond.